-NOTE: The relay is "position-sensitive" and must be tested in the same position as when installed in the heater (with the contacts at the top).
+The starting relay is "position-sensitive" and must be tested in the same position as when installed in the heater (with the contacts at the bottom).

-a.
-Take the relay out of the heater by taking out the screw which holds its bracket to the left side of the lower shell, near the motor.
+(3) Take the relay out of the heater by taking out the screw which holds its bracket to the left side of the lower shell, near the motor.

+CAUTION }

-CAUTION: Avoid touching the bare wires or the exposed wire terminals.
+Avoid touching the bare wires or the exposed wire terminals.

-- b.
-Take the black motor wire off its terminal on the starting relay.
+- (4) Take the black motor wire off its terminal on the starting relay.
 Touch this wire to the terminal of the red motor wire, at the relay.
 The motor should start.
 As soon as the motor reaches operating speed, remove the black wire from contact.
-The motor should continue to run. - c.
-If the motor starts, install a new relay, and reconnect the wiring according to the Wiring Diagram, Figure 9. - d.
-If the motor fails to start, or if it fails to continue running when the black wire is taken away, it is defective.
+The motor should continue to run. - (5) If the motor starts, install a new relay, and reconnect the wiring according to the Wiring Diagram, Figure 9. - (6) If the motor fails to start, of if it fails to continue running when the black wire is taken away, the motor is defective.
 Repair or replace it.
 See paragraph G of this Section.